Lagrangian Dual Decision Rules for Multistage Stochastic Mixed Integer Programming: Computational Experiments

 \section{Computational Experiments}

-We illustrate our proposed approach on a multi-item lot-sizing problem with backlogging and production lag (MSLot).
+We illustrate our proposed approach on two problems: ($i$) multi-item lot-sizing problem with backlogging and production lag (MSLot), and ($ii$) routing and wavelength assignment problem (MSRWA).
 We present our analysis on the choice of basis functions, as well as comparison between the bounds of various proposed methods.